Lens: Chromatic aberration

 Different lens materials may also be used to minimise chromatic aberration, such as specialised coatings or lenses made from the crystal fluorite.
 This naturally occurring substance has the highest known Abbe number, indicating that the material has low dispersion.

 Other types of aberration

 Other kinds of aberration include field curvature, barrel and pincushion distortion, and astigmatism.

 Aperture diffraction

 Even if a lens is designed to minimize or eliminate the aberrations described above, the image quality is still limited by the diffraction of light passing through the lens' finite aperture.
 A diffraction-limited lens is one in which aberrations have been reduced to the point where the image quality is primarily limited by diffraction under the design conditions.

 Compound lenses

 Simple lenses are subject to the optical aberrations discussed above.
 In many cases these aberrations can be compensated for to a great extent by using a combination of simple lenses with complementary aberrations.
 A compound lens is a collection of simple lenses of different shapes and made of materials of different refractive indices, arranged one after the other with a common axis.

+In a multiple-lens system, if the purpose of the system is to image an object, then the system design can be such that each lens treats the image made by the previous lens as an object, and produces the new image of it, so the imaging is cascaded through the lenses.
+As shown above, the Gaussian lens equation for a spherical lens is derived such that the 2nd surface of the lens images the image made by the 1st lens surface.
+For multi-lens imaging, 3rd lens surface (the front surface of the 2nd lens) can image the image made by the 2nd surface, and 4th surface (the back surface of the 2nd lens) can also image the image made by the 3rd surface.
+This imaging cascade by each lens surface justifies the imaging cascade by each lens.